BBC announces new Stormzy TV and radio specials, including Abbey Road performance

 The BBC has announced a range of TV and radio specials about Stormzy as the grime star prepares to release his third studio album, ‘This Is What I Mean’.

 The follow-up to the Croydon rapper’s 2019 record ‘Heavy Is The Head’ is due to arrive on November 25 via 0207 Def Jam.
-Lead single ‘Hide & Seek’ came out earlier this month.
+Lead single ‘Hide & Seek’ came out last month.

 Today (November 2), it’s been confirmed that a 45-minute TV programme titled A Stormzy Special will air on BBC One and iPlayer on November 15 at 10:40pm GMT.